ghostop14/sparrow-wifi/README.md

 <p align="center">
   <img src="https://github.com/ghostop14/sparrow-wifi/blob/master/telemetry-screenshot.png" width="600"/>
 </p>

+## New Features
+**Falcon Plugin Released:** This has been a private plugin for years, and is finally being released due to demand.
+It provides the following features in a new dialog from a "Falcon" main menu:
+- aircrack-ng integration which allows for the enumeration of hidden SSIDs
+- client station enumeration
+- client station probed SSID enumeration
+- client station connected access point and channel
+- deauthentication right-click capabilities (single and continuous, targeted and broadcast)
+- WEP IV captures
+- WPA password hash capture and hash capture detection

+See the Falcon/aircrack section for details.

+**Elasticsearch Database Integration:** An additional agent has been added that can feed wireless and bluetooth network scan results into an Elasticsearch database.
+See the Elasticsearch section for details.

 ## Installation
 sparrow-wifi uses python3, qt5, and qtchart for the UI.
 On a standard debian variant you will may already have python3 and qt5 installed.
 The only addition to run it is qtchart.
 The following commands should get you up and running with wifi on both Ubuntu and Kali linux.